callpraths/callpraths.github.io/_posts/2026-02-02-web-ui-thread-freeze.markdown

 {% endhighlight %}
 </p>

-That's a mouthful of code - but the intent is as we already discussed - Perry splits the work into a pre-configured number of steps and schedules each part as a task.
+That's a mouthful of code - but the intent is as already described - Perry splits the work into a pre-configured number of steps and schedules each part as a task.
 Once a part is compressed, the next part's compression is immediately scheduled, if there are any left.
 Had all the parts been scheduled at once, other `setTimeout` calls would have had to queue behind all 20 parts (e.g., this would block the Chronotes clock from updating because it uses `setTimeout`).